 Ordered by how often each one is the actual root cause.

-1. Face occupies too few pixels (root cause in 70% of cases)
+1. Face occupies too few pixels (the dominant cause)

-A model like SDXL, Flux, Midjourney v7, or Imagen 3 can only render a coherent face when the face region is at least roughly 256x256 pixels in the output.
-In a 1024x1024 full-body shot, the head is often 80-120 pixels tall.
-The model literally cannot fit two eyes, a nose, and a mouth into that area.
+Current models (SDXL, FLUX.2, Midjourney V8.1, Imagen 4, Nano Banana) can only render a coherent face when the face region is roughly 256x256 px or larger in the output.
+In a 1024x1024 full-body shot, the head is often only 80-120 px tall.
+The model cannot fit two eyes, a nose, and a mouth into that area, so it averages, and averaging melts the face.

 2. Mid-distance multi-character scenes

 Two or three people in frame, each face occupying 5-8% of the image.
-The model splits its already-limited face budget across all of them and renders all of them poorly.
-Group shots are the hardest case for any current model.
+The model splits its already-limited face budget across all of them and renders each poorly.
+Group shots are the hardest case for every current model, including Nano Banana, which still flags multi-person scenes as a weak spot as of June 2026.

-The model has seen orders of magnitude more frontal and three-quarter face training data than direct-profile, top-down, or low-angle face data.
-Extreme angles push the model into low-data territory where it falls back on averaging, which produces the “melted” look.
+Models have seen far more frontal and three-quarter faces in training than direct-profile, top-down, or low-angle faces.
+Extreme angles push the model into low-data territory where it falls back on averaging, which produces the melted look.

-How to spot it: Is the face mostly visible from a 0-30 degree angle off frontal?
+How to spot it: is the face mostly visible from a 0-30 degree angle off frontal?
 If yes, angle is not the issue.
-If pointing at the chin from below, or down at the top of the head, angle is the issue.
+If you are pointing up at the chin or down at the top of the head, angle is the issue.

 4. Stylized prompt fighting with realism

-“Photorealistic portrait, painted in the style of Van Gogh, with watercolor texture” — three style modifiers fighting at the same time.
+photorealistic portrait, painted in the style of Van Gogh, with watercolor texture stacks three style modifiers that fight each other.
 The model averages them, and averaging usually destroys facial coherence first.

 5. Cheap / fast generation tier

-Midjourney --draft, Flux Schnell, SDXL with steps < 20, Imagen “fast” tier — these skip iterations that would have refined the face.
+Midjourney Draft Mode (24 images at 512x512), FLUX.2 Klein / Schnell, SDXL with steps below 20, Imagen 4 Fast: these skip the refinement iterations that would have cleaned up the face.

 6. Aspect ratio that crops away rendering budget

-Generating at 1024x1024 when the subject is full-body wastes the horizontal pixels on background.
-A 1024x1536 (tall) crop gives the face 50% more vertical pixels.
+Generating at 1024x1024 when the subject is full-body wastes horizontal pixels on background.
+A 1024x1536 (tall) frame gives the head and face roughly 50% more vertical pixels.

 Before you change anything